strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

     We don't mind.

 [**Here are the results of benchmarking the first three approaches.**](https://storage.googleapis.com/strohel-pub/rocket-async-approach/bench-results.html)
-Source code of each variant is available under respective [tag in the locations-rs-rocket repository](https://github.com/strohel/locations-rs-rocket/tags).
+Source code of each variant is available under the respective [tag in the locations-rs-rocket repository](https://github.com/strohel/locations-rs-rocket/tags).

-You can almost hear the server crying as it tries to cope with the inefficiency of `per-req-rt`: it it more than 7✕ less efficient than the best performing variant.
+You can almost hear the server crying as it tries to cope with the inefficiency of `per-req-rt`: it is more than 7✕ less efficient than the best performing variant.

 The other two more realistic variants are close to each other.
 `per-worker-rt` has a slight edge in peak performance and a clear edge in efficiency,